 - A return flight ticket

-They must act in compliance and fulfill all necessary conditions on the application.
+They must act in compliance and fulfil all necessary conditions on the application.

 Applicants are urged to avoid errors of any kind when filling out application forms.
 Incorrect information can lead to a delay in the processing of information.
 When there is an emergence of a defect or blunder of any kind, applicants have to begin a new application from the very beginning.